Jalen McDaniels: Charlotte Hornets (2019–2023)

-McDaniels was selected with 52nd overall draft pick by the Charlotte Hornets.
+McDaniels was selected with the 52nd overall draft pick by the Charlotte Hornets.
 On October 10, 2019, he signed with the Hornets.
 On October 19, the contract between McDaniels and the Hornets was converted to a two-way contract, and the next day, he signed a multi-year contract with the Hornets.
 On October 25, 2019, McDaniels made his NBA debut, coming off the bench in a 99–121 loss to the Minnesota Timberwolves with two points and a rebound.
 He was assigned to the Hornets’ NBA G League affiliate, the Greensboro Swarm, for the start of the G League season.
 On March 9, 2020, McDaniels scored a season-high 11 points, alongside four rebounds, in a 138–143 double overtime loss to the Atlanta Hawks.

 On April 7, 2021, McDaniels recorded a season-high 21 points, alongside six rebounds, three assists and two steals, in a 113–102 win over the Oklahoma City Thunder.

 On October 27, 2021, McDaniels scored a season-high 16 points, alongside four rebounds, three assists and two steals, in a 120–111 win over the Orlando Magic.
 On December 27, he again scored 16 points, alongside three rebounds and three assists, in a 123–99 win over the Houston Rockets.

 On January 16, 2023, McDaniels scored a career-high 26 points, alongside three rebounds and two steals, in a 118–130 loss to the Boston Celtics.

-Philadelphia 76ers (2023–present)
+Philadelphia 76ers (2023)

 On February 9, 2023, McDaniels was traded to the Philadelphia 76ers in a four-team trade involving the Portland Trail Blazers and New York Knicks.
 On February 11, McDaniels made his 76ers debut, putting up five points and five rebounds in a 101–98 win over the Brooklyn Nets.

+Toronto Raptors (2023–2024)

+On July 6, 2023, the Toronto Raptors signed McDaniels to a multi-year contract.

+On June 28, 2024, McDaniels was traded to the Sacramento Kings in exchange for Davion Mitchell, Sasha Vezenkov, the draft rights to Jamal Shead and a second-round pick in the 2025 NBA draft.
+However, on October 16, after appearing in two preseason games for the Kings, McDaniels was traded to the San Antonio Spurs, but was waived shortly after.

+Capital City Go-Go / Washington Wizards (2024–2025)

+On November 22, 2024, McDaniels signed with the Memphis Hustle and was traded the next day to the Capital City Go-Go.
+On February 22, 2025, McDaniels signed a 10-day contract with the Washington Wizards.